-‘General Hospital’ Spoilers: Robert Palmer Watkins Contradicts Recurring Status News – RPW Was Fired From ‘GH’
+‘General Hospital’ Spoilers: Robert Palmer Watkins Was Fired – Contradicts ‘GH’ Recurring Status Rumor

 On August, 17, Daytime Confidential reported GH spoilers from an inside source that Robert had been fired from the soap while he was off for a few weeks making his new movie Three Days.
 Robert started on the movie on August 8, and the word from DC was that RPW was “blindsided” by the news that broke a week later.
 For any that questioned that tidbit, the actor himself confirmed it the very next day.

-On August 18, Robert posted a video message to GH fans while wearing a #KillonIt t-shirt and doing a flip into the pool.
-You can see the clip below, and he tweeted with the video that “Things in life can either break you or set you on fire for the next chapter” then added “Consider me LIT” and included hashtags for the soap and also copied Frank Valentini on the message.
+On August 18, Robert posted a video message to GH fans while wearing a #KillonIt T-shirt and doing a flip into the pool.
+You can see the clip below, and he tweeted with the video that “Things in life can either break you or set you on fire for the next chapter.”
+He then added, “Consider me LIT,” and included hashtags for the soap and also copied Frank Valentini on the message.

 Things in life can either break you or set you on fire for the next chapter Consider me LIT???? #gh #grateful @GeneralHospital @valentinifrank pic.twitter.com/o0ReEfNQme